- RULE NO: RULE TITLE

 (a) Authority for Evaluation and Treatment.

-1. For purposes of this rule section, routine physical and mental healthcare services are defined as those specified on the Authority for Evaluation and Treatment (AET) form (HS 002, May 2007) defined and incorporated into this rule pursuant to Rule 63E-7.002, F.A.C.
+1. For purposes of this rule section, routine physical and mental healthcare services are defined as those specified on the Authority for Evaluation and Treatment (AET) form

-5. If the program anticipates that a youth will reach 18 years of age while in the program and believes that he or she is an incapacitated person as defined in Section 744.102(12), F.S., the treatment team shall track the youth and, at least three months prior to his or her 18th birthday, shall contact the youth’s parent or guardian to request that he or she initiate the process to determine incapacitation and guardianship in accordance with the procedures specified in Part V of Chapter 744, F.S., or, in the case of a youth in foster care, notify the DCF Department of Children and Families counselor of the situation.
-If the program has reason to believe that guardianship is not being pursued, the program shall notify the department’s regional legal counsel.
+the treatment, if not provided,will potentially result in serious or significant health consequences for the youth or threaten his or her life or jeopardize the health of other youth and staff in the program.
+If the Designated Health Authority so determines, the program director shall explain the situation to the person withholding, revoking or limiting consent, encouraging him or her to consent to the needed treatment; however, if consent is still denied, the program director shall contact the departments regional general counsel to request that he or shehim or her toobtain a court order authorizing the treatment.5.
+If the program anticipates that a youth will reach 18 years of age while in the program and believes that he or she is an incapacitated person as defined in Section 744.102(12), F.S., the treatment team shall track the youth and, at least three months prior to his or her 18th birthday, shall contact the youths parent or guardian to request that he or she initiate the process to determine incapacitation and guardianship in accordance with the procedures specified in Part V of Chapter 744, F.S., or, in the case of a youth in foster care, notify the DCF

 (b) Physical Health Services.
 A residential commitment program shall employ or contract with an individual to be the Designated Health Authority.
 He or she shall be licensed pursuant to Chapter 458 or Chapter 459, F.S.
-The Designated Health Authority shall be responsible for ensuring the delivery of administrative, managerial and medical oversight of the program’s health care system.
+The Designated Health Authority shall be responsible for ensuring the delivery of administrative, managerial and medical oversight of the programs health care system.
 The program shall promote the health and physical development of the youth in its custody by ensuring the provision of, at a minimum, the following healthcare components.

 1. through 2.
 No change.

-3. Sick Call Care.
-The program shall ensure implementation of an effective method for each youth to access sick call, as well as a system to respond to any youth’s sick call complaint of illness or injury of a non-emergency emergent nature with a nursing assessment and, when warranted, a nursing intervention or referral to an off-site health care provider for treatment.
-Sick call shall be conducted by a registered nurse, or by a licensed practical nurse who shall review the cases daily, telephonically or in person, with a healthcare professional who holds a license with a scope of practice at the level at a licensure level of an RN or higher, i.e. an RN, an ARNP, a PA, an MD, or a DO.
+emergentnature with a nursing assessment and, when warranted, a nursing intervention or referral to an off-site health care provider for treatment.
+Sick call shall be conducted by a registered nurse, or by a licensed practical nurse who shall review the cases daily, telephonically or in person, with a healthcare professional who holds a license with a scope of practice at the levelat a licensure levelof an RN or higher, i.e. an RN, an ARNP, a PA, an MD, or a DO.4. through 7.
+No change.

 (c) Mental Health and Substance Abuse Services.